Sreekee/Nvidia/README.md

-# Deep Learning Teaching Kit Labs
+# Deep Learning Teaching Kit Lab/solution Repository

-Welcome to the Deep Learning Teaching Kit Labs/solutions repository.
+Welcome to the Deep Learning Teaching Kit Lab/solution repository.
 The kit and associated labs are produced jointly by NVIDIA and New York University (NYU).
 All material is available under the [Creative Commons Attribution-NonCommercial License](http://creativecommons.org/licenses/by-nc/4.0/).

 ## System Requirements